Gohla/pie/tutorial/src/2_top_down/index.md

 ```

 The `get_dependencies_of_task` method gets the dependencies (edge data of outgoing edges) of a task.
+We're using `debug_assert!` here to trigger a panic indicating an unrecoverable programming error only in development mode, because this check is too expensive to run in release (optimized) mode.

 The `add_file_require_dependency` method adds a file dependency.
-Adding an edge to the graph (`graph.add_edge`) can result in cycles, which are not allowed in a directed *acyclic* graph (DAG).
+Adding an edge to the graph can result in cycles, which are not allowed in a directed *acyclic* graph (DAG).
-Therefore, adding an edge can return an `Err` indicating that there is a cycle.
+Therefore, `graph.add_edge` can return an `Err` indicating that there is a cycle.
-In case of files, this cannot happen because files do not have outgoing dependencies, so we ignore the result by binding it to `_`.
+In case of files, this cannot happen because files do not have outgoing dependencies, and the API enforces this by never taking a `FileNode` as a source (`src`) of an edge.

 Tasks can depend on other tasks, so they can create cycles.
+In `add_task_require_dependency`, we propagate the cycle detected error (by returning `Err(())`) to the caller because the caller has more information to create an error message for the user that made a cyclic task dependency.

-We want to catch those cycles not just because they are not allowed in a DAG, but because cycles between tasks could result in cyclic task execution, causing builds to infinitely execute.
+[//]: # (We want to catch those cycles not just because they are not allowed in a DAG, but because cycles between tasks could result in cyclic task execution, causing builds to infinitely execute.)

+[//]: # ()
-When a task requires another task, we need to add an edge to the dependency graph to check if this edge creates a cycle, but also to have this edge in the dependency graph for future cycle detection.
+[//]: # (When a task requires another task, we need to add an edge to the dependency graph to check if this edge creates a cycle, but also to have this edge in the dependency graph for future cycle detection.)

-However, at the moment we require the task, we do not yet have an output for the task, as we only get an output after we've executed the task.
+[//]: # (However, at the moment we require the task, we do not yet have an output for the task, as we only get an output after we've executed the task.)

-Therefore, we first *reserve* the task dependency, and then update it with an output.
+[//]: # (Therefore, we first *reserve* the task dependency, and then update it with an output.)

-This manifests itself as the attached edge data being `Option<Dependency<T, O>>`, where `None` indicates that the dependency has been reserved.
+[//]: # (This manifests itself as the attached edge data being `Option<Dependency<T, O>>`, where `None` indicates that the dependency has been reserved.)

+[//]: # ()
-The `reserve_task_require_dependency` and `update_reserved_task_require_dependency` methods implement this behavior.
+[//]: # (The `reserve_task_require_dependency` and `update_reserved_task_require_dependency` methods implement this behavior.)

-We propagate cycle errors so that the caller can report an error message.
+[//]: # (We propagate cycle errors so that the caller can report an error message.)

 #### Resetting tasks